BD2KGenomics/toil-scripts/src/toil_scripts/exome_variant_pipeline/README.md

 ## General Usage

+Type `toil-exome` to get basic help menu and instructions

 1. Type `toil-exome generate` to create an editable manifest and config in the current working directory.
 2. Parameterize the pipeline by editing the config.